shohirose/eos/matlab/README.md

 # eos-matlab

-This is a package of cubic equations of state for MATLAB.
+This is a package for cubic equations of state (EoS) for MATLAB.

+# Overview

+- `eos.purecomp` : EoSs for pure-component systems.
+  - `VanDerWaalsEos` : Van der Waals EoS.
+  - `SoaveRedlichKwongEos` : Soave-Redlich-Kwong EoS.
+  - `PengRobinsonEos` : Peng-Robinson EoS.
+- `eos.multicomp` : EoSs for multi-component systems.
+  - `VanDerWaalsEos` : Van der Waals EoS.
+  - `SoaveRedlichKwongEos` : Soave-Redlich-Kwong EoS.
+  - `PengRobinsonEos` : Peng-Robinson EoS.

 # How to Use